Renting in the Private Rented Sector

 Gas Safety & Energy Performance Certificate

 You should also ask to be provided with a valid, up to date gas certificate and an Energy Performance Certificate (EPC) before you consider moving into the property.
 Your landlord is obligated to provide these so do not hesitate to ask for them if they are not provided to you before you move in or sign the tenancy agreement.

 You should make sure that the property you are thinking of letting is affordable for you.
 Remember that it is not only rent that you will have to pay each month.
 You will be liable for the household costs such as electricity, water and Council Tax, and you should take these into account before committing to any property.
-Once you have signed a tenancy agreement, you are liable for the rent for the length of the tenancy (for a budgeting sheet (View budgeting sheet).
+Once you have signed a tenancy agreement, you are liable for the rent for the length of the tenancy.
+It is advisable to complete budgeting sheet (for a budgeting sheet (View budgeting sheet).

 If you are in receipt of benefits or a low income, you may be entitled to help with you rent.
 If you are unsure whether you may be entitled to help you may wish to consider completing a calculation with the online HB Calculator or for further information please visit the I Have Been Asked To Leave page.

 There are normally costs associated with renting a property in the private sector.
-Most landlords will require a deposit from the tenant (normally the equivalent of one months rent).
+Most landlords will require a deposit from the tenant (up to a maximum of 5 weeks rent).
 Some landlords may also require a month rent in advance.
-Letting agents will also require agency fees and these fees can vary depending on what agency you use.

 If you pay a cash deposit to a landlord, by law, the landlord must register the deposit with the deposit protection scheme.
 This is to ensure that any dispute regarding the deposit at the end of the tenancy is decided fairly by an independent party.

 The landlord must provide you with evidence that they have registered the deposit within 30 days of taking it from you.
 Should you require further information on what action to take should you not receive this from your landlord, please contact the Housing Advice Team.